berkeley-gif/caladapt-website-2021/content/events/2020-10-20-webinar-wildfire.md

 2020 has been a record-setting year for wildfire in California.
 As of the writing of this blog post, more than 4.1 million acres have burned, more than double the previous annual total of 1.7 million acres burned in 2018, and California’s 2020 wildfire season is not yet over.

-Climate scientists project that in coming decades, [California will see increases in mean annual area burned and more frequent extreme wildfires](https://www.energy.ca.gov/sites/default/files/2019-11/Projections_CCCA4-CEC-2018-014_ADA.pdf).
+Climate scientists project that in coming decades, <a href="https://www.energy.ca.gov/sites/default/files/2019-11/Projections_CCCA4-CEC-2018-014_ADA.pdf" target="_blank">California will see increases in mean annual area burned and more frequent extreme wildfires</a>.
 Some of this increase in wildfire occurrence and intensity is the result of climate change, with additional anthropogenic factors like forest management, carbon emissions, population growth, and development patterns also contributing.
 Because wildfire projection is multifactorial and complex, Cal-Adapt and the Pyregence Consortium hosted a webinar that explored how wildfire projections are created, how they should and should not be interpreted, and how projection and modeling methods will be updated for California’s Fifth Climate Change Assessment.

-Here’s a link to the [full video of the webinar](https://www.youtube.com/watch?v=XmuEPacVioE), and a written summary is provided below.
+Here’s a link to the <a href="https://www.youtube.com/watch?v=XmuEPacVioE" target="_blank">full video of the webinar</a>, and a written summary is provided below.

 ## Fourth Climate Change Assessment Wildfire Projections

-To start the webinar, [Dr. Leroy Westerling](http://ulmo.ucmerced.edu/) offered an overview of wildfire modeling techniques, particularly those that informed California’s Fourth Climate Change Assessment.
+To start the webinar, <a href="http://ulmo.ucmerced.edu/" target="_blank">Dr. Leroy Westerling</a> offered an overview of wildfire modeling techniques, particularly those that informed California’s Fourth Climate Change Assessment.
 Dr. Westerling’s presentation highlighted that:
 - Wildfire modeling and projection must take into account a suite of environmental and social variables like land use scenarios, forest management practices, climate change projections, topography, vegetation patterns, ignition causes, and historic fire occurrence
 - Annual area burned and extreme wildfire event frequency are both projected to increase in California
 - Much of this increase is anticipated to occur in the Sierra Nevada, particularly in the northern parts of the state